mashu/ImmuneDiscover.jl/docs/src/index.md

 The output is a compressed TSV file with the same columns as the input files and an additional column `file` indicating the source of the record.

 # Bwa
 The Bwa command is used to align reads to a reference genome using the BWA-MEM algorithm.
-The command accepts a TSV file with `allele_name` and `sequence` columns and outputs filtered TSV file for sequences that match requested `chromosome`.
+The command accepts a TSV file with `best_name` column and columns containing parts of the query sequence that can be concatenated together.
+The output is filtered TSV file for sequences that match requested `chromosome`.

 One of genome versions for **Homo sapiens** can be downloaded from
 ```bash